 Graduate Program: Master of Arts in History

-The M.A. degree in history offers students an opportunity for sustained study and research with concentrations in American history, Medieval history, Early Modern European history, Modern European history (encompassing English, Irish, Continental European, Eastern European, and Russian), and Latin-American history.
+The M.A. degree in history offers students an opportunity for sustained study and research with concentrations in American history, Medieval history, Early Modern European history, Modern European history (encompassing English, Irish, and Continental European), and Latin-American history.
 The department also offers coursework in African history, Middle Eastern history, and Asian history.

 The Boston College M.A. is a “taught” degree, meaning that while students will take at least one research seminar, and have the opportunity to write a Master’s Thesis, the degree is largely based on course work.
 The M.A. is a terminal degree, but many students will use it as an opportunity to strengthen their application to Ph.D. programs.
 Others will find employment in education, public history, archives and the private sector.